lyrasis/kiba-extend/doc/iterative_cleanup.md

 #### Optional default method overrides

-The overrideable methods are well-documented at {Kiba::Extend::Mixins::IterativeCleanup}.
+There are a number of overrideable methods.
+They are well-documented at {Kiba::Extend::Mixins::IterativeCleanup}.
 Look for the list under "Methods that can be optionally overridden in extending module".

+The ones used in the demo config are listed below.
+Look at the documentation linked above for the full list.

 ##### `worksheet_add_fields`